What is BedBox®?

 Is there enough space for other items in the suitcase?

 Yes, the mattress does not take up much volume, so there is plenty of space for other favorite items as well.
 The total capacity of the BedBox® is 20 liters.

-In which direction should the child lay down?
+In which direction should the child be positioned when using the bed/leg-rest feature?

-If used as a flat bed, we recommend lying with the feet towards the seat in front (like this).
+We recommend a position with the feet towards the seat in front (like this).
 This will better allow using the seatbelt in combination with bed/leg-rest feature of the BedBox®.
 Even though this is not a strict requirement, it is always recommended and a good practice to use the seatbelt whenever seated.

 This has been tested on many different economy seats with a normal recline angle.
 Since the platform height of the BedBox® is so low, and close to the rotation/hinge point of the backrest of the seat in front, this will usually not be a problem.